Shortness of breath: Pneumonia

 The symptoms of pneumonia are fever, productive cough, shortness of breath, and pleuritic chest pain.
 Inspiratory crackles may be heard on exam.
 A chest x-ray can be useful to differentiate pneumonia from congestive heart failure.
 As the cause is usually a bacterial infection, antibiotics are typically used for treatment.

 Pulmonary embolism

 Pulmonary embolism classically presents with an acute onset of shortness of breath.
 Other presenting symptoms include pleuritic chest pain, cough, hemoptysis, and fever.
 Risk factors include deep vein thrombosis, recent surgery, cancer, and previous thromboembolism.
 It must always be considered in those with acute onset of shortness of breath owing to its high risk of mortality.
 Diagnosis, however, may be difficult and Wells Score is often used to assess the clinical probability.
-Treatment, depending on severity of symptoms, typically starts with anticoagulants; the presence of ominous signs (low blood pressure) may warrant the use of thrombolytic drugs.
+Treatment, depending on the severity of symptoms, typically starts with anticoagulants; the presence of ominous signs (low blood pressure) may warrant the use of thrombolytic drugs.